Motion to Take Note

 I will give a brief example of something that relates to that.
 In an earlier life, I ran a think tank.
 One of the issues that we looked at was future prospects for trading with China.
 This was a number of years ago, in the early 2000s.
 Labour was in power and through the usual channels I was able to get a Cabinet Minister to speak at and open the debates.
 The audience was made up largely of businesspeople, because that was the group that we were trying to tempt.
 When our Cabinet Minister made the introductory remarks, the issue that we were particularly discussing was how our Government could best support the businesses that were making good and successful efforts to trade with China, as far as we could tell.

 The interesting point was that the Cabinet Minister concerned—I will not name him because he is still around and he may be embarrassed to be reminded of this—was at pains not to frighten the horses.
 It was interesting, because he departed from his brief a little.
 His thesis was that he did not want to give the impression that the Government had any view at all about what businesses did in China.
-He just thought it was good thing that they did it and he was delighted that it was happening.
+He just thought it was a good thing that they did it and he was delighted that it was happening.
 He and, I think, the 60 or 70 people present at the seminar were rather astonished to discover that that response did not go down well with the businesspeople, several of whom stood up and said: “Minister, the thing is that you are not doing nearly enough.
 When we work in China”—remember, this was 20 years ago—“we find it a bit difficult if we behave in a way that we think we ought to in terms of good business, good practice, human rights and everything else.
 We discover that that doesn’t go down terribly well with our government hosts.
 We want you to get on a plane and get out there and start arguing the case for human rights a lot more than you are doing at the moment”.
 I think that is what the Minister should have said anyway, but he got the message and went away somewhat muted by the comments he received.
 I think that business does get this.
 No preaching is required.
 There is no message to sell.
 This is just how we should be doing business and that is the message.

 I also want to pick up the point made by my noble friend Lord Judd in relation to his tremendous experience in the field as a human rights practitioner and as a Minister.
 He is right to warn us that we should not get hung up on the term “human rights”—that is an important point.
-We are talking about the damage and suffering to our fellow human beings that can happen as a result of businesses not being properly organised and run, whatever labels they carry.
+We are talking about the damage to and suffering of our fellow human beings that can happen as a result of businesses not being properly organised and run, whatever labels they carry.
 Of course, the labels help get to the heart of what is happening.
 It is a question of basic equity and that should always be at the heart of what we are talking about.

 A good example of that is the need to take a very long-focused lens to this issue.
 We can and should focus on the rights of LGBT people, religious freedoms, labour standards and environmental issues, but we cannot forget the impact of arms sales.
 The point was made by my noble friend Lord Judd.
 I hope the Minister, when she responds, will update us on where we are with Saudi Arabia and the mess that the Government have made on that.